Ritvik19/vizard/README.md

         viz.wordcloud_freq()

-### Bivariate/Multivariate Analysis
+### Bivariate Analysis
-Based on the type of problem, perform bivariate and multivariate analysis on all the feature columns
+Based on the type of variables, perform bivariate analysis on all the feature columns

 * Pairwise Scatter